isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution746.md

 ---
-title: REACH MOIBOO Version 1.8 - Plan C
+title: Rockbell Human Resource Management System Version 3 - Package (1 user - unlimited employees)
 permalink: /productivity-solutions-grant/solutionrepo/solution746
 ---

 ### Description

-Moiboo is an automobile business software which helps auto workshops, auto dealers, auto rentals, auto spare parts business and Transporter to automate the entire business end to end
+The solution streamlines HR processes by integrating with Payroll and is able to add on E-Leave, E-Claim, E-Documentation modules for a holistic system.
+Automation of personnel tracking enables SMEs to better track and manage staff attendance, which minimises the chance of miscalculation and unnecessary disputes.
+Its attendance feature enables SMEs to capture real-time work progress efficiently for better management of manpower deployment and utilisation for multiple sites.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_REACH_PROCESS_20200159_Annex_3_20200707122840_Part_3.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Rockbell_HRS_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria